yairm210/Unciv/docs/Modders/Type-checking.md

 This also allows autocompletion when writing jsons!

-As of now, only Buildings.json has a proper schema
+As of now, only Buildings and Units have proper schema

 ## Using Android Studio

 - Double-click space, search "json schema mappings", enter
 - Click the small '+' (top, under 'language & frameworks' text)